prototype74/HyperUBot/TO_DO.md

  - Terminal module
  - Misc module
  - Module manager module
- - Update module (missing translations)
+ - Updater module

 ## To Do Part 1 (before alpha release):
  - Complete!

 ## To Do Part 2 (after alpha release):
- - Finding Windows, MacOS and Termux bois.
+ - Complete!

 ## To Do Part 3 (after beta release, but still undecided on all) :
  - Research on a possible Automation module
- - Terminal (maybe interpreters for more languages)
- - Scrappers (speech-to-text maybe?)
  - Finding translators to every language and get it translated
+ - Finding Windows, MacOS and Termux bois.

 ## Modules for the Universe
  - (DONE) nHentai module